Adjustments Perceptual Style™ and Conflict

 -

-A 45-page Celebrate You! action guide tailored to the Adjustments Perceptual Style.
+A 45-page action guide titled Celebrate You!and specifically tailored to the Adjustments Perceptual Style.

 -